 I could have as many memorial t-shirts as I wanted, if that was my idea of a good time.
 I picked up this one because it’s a classic of the type: tender, sincere, sad, and extremely sentimental.

-From what I could find out, Ashleigh Swain was a nice young woman: well-liked, well-loved, and popular.
+From what I could find learn, Ashleigh Swain was a nice young woman: well-liked, well-loved, and popular.
 She made jewelry and stained glass.
 She wanted to be a nurse.
-After her death, a scholarship was established in her name.
+After her death, friends and family established a scholarship in her name.

 Someone even built a memorial Facebook page to Ashleigh; it’s still up.
 For years her friends and family wrote messages to Ashleigh there, messages that she could never read.
 But which helped them to heal.